wamdam/backy2/README.rst

 The primary usecases for backy are:

-* backup of ceph/rbd virtual machine images to S3 or NFS storages
+* fast and bandwidth-efficient backup of ceph/rbd virtual machine images to S3 or NFS storage
 * backup of LVM volumes (e.g. from personal computers) to external USB disks